Mike Tyson vs. Buster Douglas: Background

-Fight
+The fight

 From the beginning of the fight, it was apparent that Douglas was not afraid.
 Douglas displayed a lot of spring in his body movement and was not cautious in letting his punches fly whenever he saw the opportunity to attack Tyson.
 He used his quick and accurate jab to prevent Tyson from getting inside, where Tyson was most dangerous.
 When Tyson tried to get inside, Douglas tied him up, moved away, or would immediately hit Tyson with multiple punches as Tyson came within Douglas' range.
 Early on, Douglas was more agile than Tyson and outlanded Tyson in exchanges.
 Douglas finished the second round with a snappy uppercut to Tyson's chin.

 Seeming to regain his form, Tyson landed a punishing left to the body that had Douglas look at his corner.
 After an ineffectual and lackluster third round, Tyson cornerman Jay Bright screamed at his fighter "Don't just stand there and look at him, you've gotta work!"
 Boxer "Sugar" Ray Leonard, at ringside doing commentary for HBO, noted Douglas' dominance with the jab and right hand and said Tyson was having one of those occasional days in the ring where "you just don't have it...things just don't click in".

 Douglas would still dominate the middle rounds, although Tyson managed to land a few of his signature uppercuts.
 Tyson was wobbled by a chopping right during the fifth round.
 Soon, Tyson's left eye began to swell from Douglas' right jabs, preventing him from seeing his opponent's punches well.
 Tyson's cornermen were caught unprepared; they were so confident Tyson would easily beat Douglas that they had not brought an endswell or ice packs, usually standard equipment for a fight.
 Instead, they filled a latex glove with ice water and held it on Tyson's eye between rounds.
 Aaron Snowell, Tyson's primary cornerman, at one point caught the chain from the identification badge hanging from his neck between the iced glove and Tyson's eye.
 Tyson winced in pain as Snowell moved dragging the chain from one side of his injured eye to the other.
 Confusion and panic grew in his corner as the fight went on.
 Despite Tyson's inability to execute an effective fight plan, his corner continued to give him the same advice between rounds to move his head, jab his way inside and deliver a right hand.
 In the eighth round -- a round Douglas dominated until the last few seconds -- HBO's Larry Merchant noted, "Douglas is asking of Tyson some questions he hasn't been asked before...in the last few rounds of a fight, you have to come back and win it."